-I love pretty much any form of guitar-based indie, and alternative rock that's played with spirit.
-My big influences are: early Police and Adam & The Ants, Screaming Blue Messiahs, Pixies, The Cure, Foo Fighters, The Smiths, Skids, XTC, Pale Fountains, Cinerama, The Breeders, Elbow, Richard Hawley, Elvis Costello & The Attractions, Joe Jackson, We Are Scientists... and on, and on...
+I love pretty much any form of guitar-based rock that's played with spirit.
+My big influences are: early Police and Adam & The Ants, Screaming Blue Messiahs, Pixies, The Cure, The Godfathers, The Smiths, Skids, XTC, Pale Fountains, Cinerama, The Breeders, Elvis Costello & The Attractions, Joe Jackson, etc...

-I'm currently between bands, having been lucky enough to play for a brief time with my teenage heroes: 'The Messiahs'.
-This was made up of two members of original Screaming Blue Messiahs (Chris Thompson on guitar and Kenny Harris on drums, with me on bass).
-Sadly, that band has ended, as Kenny unfortunately sustained an injury.
+I'm currently between bands, having been lucky enough to play bass with my teenage heroes: 'The Messiahs'.
+This was made up of two members of original Screaming Blue Messiahs (Chris Thompson on guitar and Kenny Harris on drums).
+Sadly, that band has ended, as Kenny sustained an injury.

 I'm a dad who doesn't want to play 'dad-rock', but accept that I'm going to look pretty sad on stage with 20 year-olds.
-But don't let my age fool you, I look reasonably youthful (due to genetic fortune rather than appropriate lifestyle choices), and I still have all my own teeth – and am not dying my hair (yet).
+But don't let my age fool you, I look reasonably youthful (due to genetic fortune rather than appropriate lifestyle choices); I still have all my own teeth; and am not dying my hair (yet).

-I've been playing continuously for over 20 years, and have gigged and recorded my heart out in that time.
-But please don't expect flashy dextrous wizardry; I leave that to lead guitarists.
-I'm a three-note-Johnny-with-a-plectrum and a long strap, and much prefer to lock in with a drummer, to form a rhythm section that's as tight as a gnat's chuff; with a bass that you can't necessarily hear, but can feel right in the solar plexus.
-To assist me in this endeavour, I use a 1969 Fender Precision, plus a pre-CBS 1963 P-Bass, and a batch of basses that I've built myself.
+I've been playing continuously for nearly 40 years, and I still love it.
+In terms of playing style; I'm not into flashy dextrous wizardry; I leave that to lead guitarists.
+I'm a three-note-Johnny-with-a-plectrum and a long strap, and much prefer to lock in with a drummer, to form a rhythm section that's as tight as a camel's sphincter in a sandstorm.
+I've got ears and I use them: My approach is to listen to a song, work out what it needs – and serve the song, not my ego.
+If the song needs to have an open A hammered all the way through, that's what it gets.
+Sometimes, if a listener notices the bass, it means the bass player is doing it wrong.
+So sometimes, I opt for a bass that you can't necessarily hear, but can feel right in the solar plexus.
+To assist me in this endeavour, I use a battalion of Precisions (you can't have too many P-basses): 1969 Fender Precision, plus a pre-CBS 1963 P-Bass, and a batch of basses that I've built myself.
 I'm a vintage-guitar man and anything old, growly, wooden and warm is good for me (I'm still referring to bass guitars, by the way).

-I'm honest and reliable (I mentioned I have my own teeth, right?
+I'm honest, loyal and reliable (I mentioned I have my own teeth, right?
 You get a little forgetful at my age).
 Having left bands to get my career straight - and my family provided for, I'm now ready to abandon all of that to pursue a shallow and hedonistic existence of booze and groupies.
 Just kidding.
-I love my wife and kids dearly, and just need to 'scratch that itch' again.
+I love my wife and kids dearly, and would love to 'scratch that itch' again.
 I want to recapture that feeling of a warm arc light on my face, a little dry ice swirling around my ankles, and the polite smattering of applause from a bemused audience.
 Let me know if I'm sharing too much, won't you?

-In summary: Looking for talented, honest and enthusiastic individuals; a blinding guitarist; a soulful singer with intelligent lyrics who can belt it out - and calm it back down again; and a solid drummer.
+In summary: I'm always looking for talented, honest and enthusiastic individuals; a blinding guitarist; a powerful front person with intelligent lyrics who can belt it out - and calm it back down again; and a solid drummer.
 In return, you can have my soul.
 That's fair, isn't it?

 - Screen name: